-The MEPS IC collects data on health insurance plans obtained through employers, unions, and other sources of private health insurance.
-Data obtained in the IC include the number and types of private insurance plans offered, benefits associated with these plans, premiums, contributions by employers and employees, eligibility requirements, and employer characteristics.
+The MEPS IC collects data on health insurance plans obtained through private and public-sector employers.
+Data obtained in the IC include the number and types of private insurance plans offered, benefits associated with these plans, premiums, contributions by employers and employees, and employer characteristics.

-Establishments participating in the MEPS IC are selected through four sampling frames:
+Establishments participating in the MEPS IC are selected through three sampling frames:

-- A list of employers or other insurance providers identified by MEPS HC respondents who report having private health insurance at the Round 1 interview. - A Bureau of the Census list frame of private-sector business establishments. - The Census of Governments from Bureau of the Census. - An Internal Revenue Service list of the self-employed.
+- A list of employers or other insurance providers identified by MEPS HC respondents who report having private health insurance at the Round 1 interview. - A Bureau of the Census list frame of private-sector business establishments. - The Census of Governments from the Bureau of the Census.

-To provide an integrated picture of health insurance, data collected from the first sampling frame (employers and insurance providers) are linked back to data provided by the MEPS HC respondents.
-Data from the other three sampling frames are collected to provide annual national and State estimates of the supply of private health insurance available to American workers and to evaluate policy issues pertaining to health insurance.
+To provide an integrated picture of health insurance, data collected from the first sampling frame (employers and other insurance providers identified by MEPS HC respondents) are linked back to data provided by those respondents.
+Data collected from the two Census Bureau sampling frames are used to produce annual national and State estimates of the supply and cost of private health insurance available to American workers and to evaluate policy issues pertaining to health insurance.
+National estimates of employer contributions to group health insurance from the MEPS IC are used in the computation of Gross Domestic Product (GDP) by the Bureau of Economic Analysis.

-The MEPS IC is an annual survey.
+The MEPS IC is an annual panel survey.
 Data are collected from the selected organizations through a prescreening telephone interview, a mailed questionnaire, and a telephone follow-up for nonrespondents.